arrayfire/arrayfire/docs/pages/indexing.md

 \snippet test/index.cpp index_tutorial_copies

-Notice that even though the copy3 array is refrencing continuous memory in the original array, a new array is created because we used an array to index into the af::array.
+Notice that even though the copy3 array is referencing continuous memory in the original array, a new array is created because we used an array to index into the af::array.

 ## Assignment

-An assignment on an af::array, will update the data of the array with the result of the experession on the right hand side of the equal(=) opeartor.
-Assignments will not updated the array was previously refrencing through an indexing operation.
+An assignment on an af::array, will update the data of the array with the result of the expression on the right hand side of the equal(=) operator.
+Assignments will not updated the array was previously referencing through an indexing operation.
 Here is an example:

 \snippet test/index.cpp index_tutorial_assignment